mvoassis/default_forecasting_fintech/README.md

 Data were initially treated by:

 1. Removing registries with null ids;
 2. Generating a single table relating all data available.
+(SQL data treatment.sql )
 3. Exporting the resulting table to .csv format for further analysis using Python (dados_unificados.csv)

-### Extensive Data Analysis (EDA)
+### 2 - Exploratory Data Analysis (EDA)

+The .csv exported file was loaded, initially treated and analysed through an EDA available at "notebooks/EDA_Fintech_Default_detection.ipynb".

+Among the loaded information, the following verifications and adjustments were performed:

+* Checking for NULL values within the columns:
+1. Check the amount of null values of each feature
+2. Check each quantitative feature's distribution
+3. Check if it is possible to fill null values
+4. Drop lines with null information when it is not possible to fill.

+* Checking Target Column - To define wether the data is balanced or not.
+* Checking for data Outliers
+1. Boxplot of quantitative features
+2. Individual Analysis
+3. Plot boxplot again for comparison

+* Treatment of Categorical data - Applying one-hot encoding on the categorical data features.
+* Correlation Analysis
+1. Evaluate correlation between features and target
+2. Evaluate correlation between dependent variables